The traditional ceramics of Coimbra.

 In the 16th century, the "Malegueiros" bring out Coimbra ceramics

-At that time, to become a ceramist it was necessary to pass an examination and succeed in a practical test which was the de-moulding of the dishes after the first firing.
+During that period, aspiring ceramists had to undergo an examination and excel in a practical test, which included the de-moulding of dishes after the initial firing.

 The apogee of Coimbra ceramics in the 17th century

 The Malegueiros amassed considerable wealth and even attained titles of nobility.
 In response, the city council instituted a work permit, a contribution to the city's festivals, and required the renunciation of their privileges.

 Consequently, the ceramic industry began to extend to the working class, although specific families like Costa Brioso, Paiva, Vandelli, and Oliveira continued to hold sway over the local earthenware sector.
 These families remain some of the most renowned in the region.

 Ceramic dish from Coimbra - 17th century - Credit Museu Quinta das cruzes